-The Project Management Group (PMG) monitors and steers project direction and delivery, and ensure the project aligns with and maximises outputs from related projects.
-Members of the PMG include representatives from JNCC, DECR, SAERI, and technical leads when required.
+The role of the Project Management Group (PMG) was to monitor and steer project direction and delivery, and ensure the project aligned with and maximised outputs from related projects.
+Members of the PMG included representatives from JNCC, DECR, SAERI, and technical leads when required.

 Project Advisory Group

-The Project Advisory Group (PAG) provides a participatory forum for sharing information, advice, and expertise relating to project activities and provide feedback and review of project deliverables.
-Members of the PAG include project partners, technical leads, representatives from the government of the Turks and Caicos Islands, non-government organisations, research institutes, and industry members.
+The role of the Project Advisory Group (PAG) was to provide a participatory forum for sharing information, advice, and expertise relating to project activities and provide feedback and review of project deliverables.
+Members of the PAG included project partners, technical leads, representatives from the government of the Turks and Caicos Islands, non-government organisations, research institutes, and industry members.

-This project is funded by the Darwin Initiative through the UK Government Darwin Initiative’s project DPLUS119.
+This project was funded by the Darwin Initiative through the UK Government Darwin Initiative’s project DPLUS119.